Generalized Asymptotic Limit Theory and Inference for Isotonic Regression: Introduction

-Toward the first goal, we prove new pointwise asymptotic limits of the isotonic regression estimator by replacing Wright's assumption with $|f_{0,n}(x_n) - f_{0,n}(x_0)| = A|x_n - x_0|^{\beta}(1 + o(1))$ for some sequence $x_n$ converging to $x_0$ as $n\to\infty$.
+Subsampling and HulC are two generic methods for inference, not tailored to monotone regression.
+Several attempts exist in the literature that take advantage of the structure of the monotone regression estimator to perform inference.
+Two prominent works in this regard are~\cite{deng2021confidence} and~\cite{cattaneo2023bootstrap}.
+The underlying assumptions on $f_{0,n}$ in both papers are stronger than those in~\cite{wright1981asymptotic}. \cite{deng2021confidence} propose a pivotal statistics $\widehat{r}_n(\widehat{f}_n(x_0) - f_{0,n}(x_0))$ with a data-dependent quantity $\widehat{r}_n$ and construct confidence intervals using a conservative quantile of the limiting distribution.
+However, they require independence of $\xi_i$ and $X_i$ as well as homoscedasticity for asymptotically valid inference. \cite{cattaneo2023bootstrap} propose a modified bootstrap to construct asymptotically valid confidence intervals without homoscedasticity or the independence assumption, but require a known upper bound on $\beta$.
+Another inference strategy is presented in \cite{banerjee2001likelihood} and \cite{banerjee2007likelihood}, which is based on the likelihood ratio.
+Although this method provides a tuning parameter-free inference strategy, it is only applicable when the first derivative is non-zero ($f'_{0,n}(x_0) >0$).
+A generalization of this result to higher order smoothness is provided in \cite{deng2020isotonic} but it still requires the knowledge of the number of vanishing derivatives. \paragraph{Main contributions.} There are two main contributions of this paper: (1) prove new limiting distribution results for $\widehat{f}_n(x_0)$ under a triangular array setting that allows $f_{0,n}(\cdot)$ to change with sample size $n$ and without assuming independence of errors and covariates; and (2) provide an asymptotically uniformly valid confidence interval for all ranges of local flatness parameter $\beta$, assuming it is finite.
+Towards the first goal, we prove new pointwise asymptotic limits of the isotonic regression estimator by replacing Wright's assumption with $|f_{0,n}(x_n) - f_{0,n}(x_0)| = A|x_n - x_0|^{\beta}(1 + o(1))$ for some sequence $x_n$ converging to $x_0$ as $n\to\infty$.
 In fact, this is a very special case of our main result, which only assumes the existence of a diverging sequence $s_n$ such that $\sqrt{n/s_n}(f_{0,n}(x_0 + c/s_n) - f_{0,n}(x_0))$ converges to some $\psi(c)$ as $n\to\infty$.
 Under this assumption, we obtain the limiting distribution as the slope from the left at zero of the greatest convex minorant of a drifted two-sided Brownian motion with a specific convex function as the drift.
 More surprisingly, our results imply that there always exists a sequence of data-generating processes such that any non-negative convex function that is zero at zero can be obtained as the drift.
-To the best of our knowledge, such richness in the limiting distribution theory of monotone regression is unexplored.
+To the best of our knowledge, such richness in the limiting distribution theory of isotonic regression is unexplored.
 In a way, this rich distribution theory is similar to that of sample quantiles and quantile regression, as showcased in~\cite{knight1998limiting,knight2002limiting}.
-Toward the second goal of inference, we prove symmetry of the limiting distribution under a wide range of joint distributions which implies asymptotic validity of HulC under the setting of~\cite{wright1981asymptotic}, no matter what $\beta \in (0, \infty)$ is.
-The proposed inference, hence, is adaptive in the sense that it does not require the knowledge of $\beta\in(0, \infty)$.
+Towards the second goal of inference, we prove symmetry of the limiting distribution under a wide range of joint distributions which implies asymptotic uniform validity of HulC under the setting of~\cite{wright1981asymptotic}, no matter what $\beta \in (0, \infty)$ is.
+The proposed inference, hence, is adaptive in the sense that it does not require the knowledge of $\beta\in(0, \infty)$. \paragraph{Necessity of Triangular Arrays.} The goal of extending the existing asymptotic limit theory to triangular array setting is a necessary ingredient to develop asymptotically uniformly valid inference.
+To briefly illustrate this point, for each non-decreasing function $f$, suppose $\mathcal{P}(f)$ is a collection of distributions of $(X, Y)$ with $\mathbb{E}[Y|X = x] = f(x)$.
+Let $\mathcal{F}$ be a subset of the collection of all non-decreasing functions.
+For $q> 0$, a point $x_0$ in the support of $X$ and $n\ge1$, there exists $f_n\in\mathcal{F}$ and $P_n\in\mathcal{P}(f_n)$ such that